Jim Cummings: Original characters

 Aside from Fat Cat and Don Karnage, Cummings's involvements as Pete and the Tasmanian Devil were elements that typecast him in antagonistic roles.
 An example comes from when he voiced Steele the Alaskan Malamute in Universal's Balto.
 According to an interview with director Simon Wells, the role was originally offered to Brendan Fraser, but executive producer Steven Spielberg recommended recasting the role with Cummings because he wanted to feel a clearer sense of Steele's "inherent evil".
 Wells stated that Cummings "did a fantastic job, and totally made the character live, so I don't regret the choice.".
-Other villain roles Cummings notably took on include Sierra the Cearadactylus in The Land Before Time VII: The Stone of Cold Fire, and Doctor Robotnik in the Sonic the Hedgehog animated series that aired from 1993 to 1994.
-He also voiced several characters in the 1997 video game Fallout, but his most notable role was the game's main antagonist, The Master.
+Other villain roles Cummings took on include Sierra the Cearadactylus in The Land Before Time VII: The Stone of Cold Fire, and Doctor Robotnik in the Sonic the Hedgehog animated series that aired from 1993 to 1994.
+He also voiced several characters in the 1997 video game Fallout, including the game's main antagonist, The Master.

 In addition, he voiced various characters for the Scooby-Doo, Tom and Jerry and Star Wars franchises.
 His most famous role in Star Wars is Hondo Ohnaka the Weequay Pirate.
 According to Cummings, Ohnaka was initially only going to appear in a two or three episode story arc of Star Wars: The Clone Wars, but the character was so well-received that he became much more recurring throughout the franchise.
-Following the departure of Disney chairman Jeffrey Katzenberg, Cummings was hired to portray characters in several productions by DreamWorks, most notably voicing the Captain of Lord Farquaad's Guards in Shrek, Hernán Cortés in The Road to El Dorado along with additional characters, and Luca in Sinbad: Legend of the Seven Seas.
-In 2006, Cummings voiced a variety of characters for the Curious George animated TV show, notably voicing that of Pisghetti the Italian Chef, the male members of the Quint family, and Jumpy Squirrel, the latter which he provided merely animal sounds.
-The series became one of the longest-running American children's programs around, having initially run for nine seasons on PBS Kids before being renewed following the launch of Peacock, the streaming service of NBCUniversal.
+Following the departure of Disney chairman Jeffrey Katzenberg, Cummings was hired to portray characters in several productions by DreamWorks, such as voicing the Captain of Lord Farquaad's Guards in Shrek, Hernán Cortés in The Road to El Dorado along with additional characters, and Luca in Sinbad: Legend of the Seven Seas.
+In 2006, Cummings voiced a variety of characters for the Curious George animated TV show (2006-2022).
+They included Pisghetti the Italian Chef, the male members of the Quint family, and Jumpy Squirrel.